Uzo2005/NextJs-MockTestSite/README.md

 1. The landing page is a register form which requires your name, email and preferred password.
 2. On filling the form details and submitting: the student is led to login.
 3. After login,  the student is led to a dashboard listing all the available mocktests.
-4. On selecting one of the Mocktest available on the dashboard, the user is redirected to a general instructions page prompted to begin the Timer for the Reading section.
+4. On selecting one of the Mocktest available on the dashboard and inputing the passcode for the selected test, the user is redirected to a general instructions page and prompted to begin the Timer for the Reading section.
-   This instructioms page contains a button for going back to the dashboard and another button for starting the Reading section which should last 65 minutes.
+   This instructions page contains a button for going back to the dashboard and another button for starting the Reading section which should last 65 minutes.

 5. If the student  clicked the "Start Timer" button on the general instructions page he will be  redirected to the Reading page which has a 65 minutes countdown timer and which redirects  to the writing instructions when the timer counts to 0.
 Also after the timer counts to zero the student cannot return to that section until he is done with the test.